Lewis Austin Smith, 90, passed peacefully from this realm into Heaven on January 13th, 2020.

 Johnson Brown-Service Funeral Home of Valley directing.

-To send flowers to Lewis Austin Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lewis Austin Smith, please visit our floral store.